missionpinball/mpf-docs/hardware/i2c_servo/index.rst

 =====================

 MPF currently supports PCA9685/PCA9635 based servo controllers via I2C.
-One exemple for such a controller is the
+One example for such a controller is the
 `Adafruit 16-Channel 12-bit PWM/Servo Driver <https://www.adafruit.com/product/815>`_.
 We currently only support I2C on the P3-Roc but it would be easy to support on other devices such as the Raspberry PI.
 Let us know if you need that.